Weekly Insights Charts Tracker Companies Networks Glossary

 Macro Environment

-As of Apr 2026, the US 10-year real interest rate stands at +1.91% — nominal Treasury yield (DGS10) of 4.35% minus 10-year breakeven inflation of 2.44%.
-The real rate is the inflation-adjusted return on holding dollar-denominated safe assets: when it rises sharply, institutional capital finds T-bills genuinely rewarding and typically exits stablecoins and DeFi; when it falls or turns negative, the opportunity cost of on-chain dollar yield collapses and stablecoin supply tends to expand.
-The 2022–23 hike cycle drove the real rate from roughly −1% to +2.5% — the primary mechanism behind the documented stablecoin supply contraction from $180B to $130B (BIS Working Paper 1068, 2023).
-Full history available from Jan 2020.
+As of Jun 2026, the US 10-year real interest rate stands at +2.14% — nominal Treasury yield (DGS10) of 4.45% minus 10-year breakeven inflation of 2.31%.
+The real rate is held as the constant macro signal on this page; the stablecoin indicator it is compared against is selectable from six choices (market cap, velocity, USDT and USDC dominance, Supply Shock Index, and Issuer Theil).
+Real rates are the structural opportunity cost of holding stablecoins over T-bills — when real rates rise, T-bills genuinely reward capital; when they fall or turn negative, on-chain dollar yield collapses the carry.
+The 2022–23 hike cycle drove the real rate from roughly −1% to +2.5% — the primary mechanism behind the stablecoin supply contraction from $180B to $130B (BIS Working Paper 1068, 2023).
+Switching the Compare-Against selector tests whether velocity, dominance, or concentration responded to the same shift.

 10Y Real Rate